Welcome from

 BlogPost: The Narrative of the Eucharistic Life

-I recently wrote that I’ve been working toward a D.Min.
+As I shared in my last post, I’ve been working toward a D.Min.
 I’ve shared before why, and it has less to do with the degree than a deep desire for some structure in my faith life (in other words, help me get control of the mess going on in my head).

 My final project focuses on the intersection of Eucharistic theology and social ethics—how our Eucharistic practices (Lord’s Supper) inform, interact, and even challenge how we live our lives day-to-day.